 Get FREE messages each week on your cell phone to help you through your pregnancy and your baby’s first year

 Text4baby is a free mobile information service designed to promote maternal and child health.
 This provides pregnant women and new moms with information they need to take care of their health and give their babies the best possible start in life.
-Women can sign up for the service by texting BABY (or BEBE for Spanish) to 511411 will receive free text messages each week, timed to their due date or baby’s date of birth. www.text4baby.org
+Women can sign up for the service by texting BABY (or BEBE for Spanish) to 511411.
+You will receive free text messages each week, timed to your due date or the baby’s date of birth. www.text4baby.org